EgiKarakashi/skill-matrix/Diary.md

  -Sindi's diary

      - Pulled the repo and created the migrations for other tables, after creating them I pushed my changes on GitHub.

+  -Egi's diary

+     - Forked the repository, added collaborators and opened the project from GitPod

+     - Created tables,commited and pushed to GitHub

 ###################################################################################################################################################################

 # Day 2.